seven days and six nights in the Pearl of the Caribbean

 - Memories of a wonderful visit to the Pearl of the Antilles: Cuba!
 (Included)

 Included in tour cost

-- As a GRTC member Global Relations Travel Club leadership will make available to you a teleconference to go through the itinerary, answer questions and offer suggestions.
+- As a GRTC member, Global Relations Travel Club leadership will make available a teleconference to go through the itinerary, answer questions and offer suggestions.

-- Fly into your U.S. departure city the first night of the Tour and your lodging is included.
-The next day fly to Cuba and your Transfer at the Cuban airport is included.
-On the last day of your Tour the transfer to the Cuban airport is included.
+- Fly to Cuba and you will be met at the airport for transfer to your hotel.
+On your last day of the tour the transfer to the Cuban airport is included.